jdupak/diploma-thesis/src/00_thesis.md

 ## Building, Usage, and Debugging

-This section provides the reader with basic information on how to build gccrs and use the borrow checker.
+This section provides the reader with references and basic information regarding how to build gccrs and use the borrow checker.
 It also provides tips for debugging.

 The latest source code is available in the author's [fork](https://github.com/jdupak/gccrs/) in the branch [`borrowck-stage2`](https://github.com/jdupak/gccrs/tree/borrowck-stage2).